 Debbi and I will be selling and signing our books at......

 The press release was sent out on 8/4 the official release date for Where's Pumpkin?.
 We are ready to set up readings and signings.

 Our new chapter book is about my Shihtzu, Pumpkin.
 She is a rescue dog that was picked up by the SPCA in Cincinnati and discovered by the Shihtzu rescue group.
 They moved her to a foster home until I adopted her.

 I wrote of what might have happened to her before I found her.
 Pumpkin tells her OWN story in a book geared to middle grade readers but it is a story anyone can enjoy.
-We are really proud of the book and hope you will enjoy it as much as our first two books.
-Watch for it!
-Coming Soon!
+Pumpkin is truly adorable and Debbi has captured her charm and personality in the illustrations.

 Visiting Schools and Reading